The easiest way to set up a live video feed on your web site

 - Support for playback on smartphones and tablets — the video feed adapts to different playback formats on the go.

-All of this is available free of charge to private users.
+All of this is available to private users with new pricing plans.
 As for large companies, there are no limits whatsoever — Ivideon can be used for setting up live feeds from hundreds of thousands of cameras located in a single city or all across the world.

 Write or call us if you need to consult with our experts!